-- Why should people stay in The Caribbean during the winter?
+- 1 Why should people stay in The Caribbean during the fall, winter, or spring?

-- Activities in The Caribbean in the winter
+- 7 Activities in The Caribbean in the fall, winter, or spring

-Why should people stay in The Caribbean during the winter?
+Why should people stay in The Caribbean during the fall, winter, or spring?

 The region enjoys a tropical climate almost all year round.
 Apart from the favorable climate, many snowbirds are attracted to the Caribbean for its fun activities like scuba diving, snorkeling on coral reefs, sailing, cruises, game fishing, wildlife reserves, cycling, horseback riding, cave visits, parks, gardens, beautiful bright colored carnivals, reggae, and cricket.

 It is easy to move around the islands by vehicles, but helicopter & airplane tours are also popular.
 Caribbean cuisine also has a great appeal to snowbirds looking to explore with their taste buds.
 As tourists, it is easy to get accommodation in the island countries, and depending on your budget, you can rent a home that overlooks lush vegetation or the ocean.
 Healthcare is also above par in many of the countries in the Caribbean region.